sonata-project/SonataAdminBundle/docs/cookbook/recipe_file_uploads.rst

 uploaded file to the filesystem and updates the ``filename`` property of our Image, this filename field *is* persisted to the database.

-Most of the above is simply from the `uploading files with Doctrine and Symfony`_ cookbook entry.
-It is highly recommended reading!
+Most of the above is from the `uploading files with Doctrine and Symfony`_ cookbook entry.
+It is highly recommended to read it!

 Basic configuration - the Admin class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^